speezepearson/browsergui/README.md

 --------------------------

 I am aware of some GUI toolkits for Python that fill a similar niche.
 You should consider using these instead:

+- [REMI][remi], which fills exactly the same niche and has more features.
+I'm hard-pressed to come up with a reason why you'd use this instead of that.
+I think really-simple apps are simpler with Browsergui, but... dang, REMI is nice.

 - [tkinter][tkinter] (standard library)